Slow WiFi Speeds - Not Anymore

 What Happens After the Signal Enters Your Home

-When your cable provider's coax line comes out of the ground and enters your home, it typically has a long run of cable and then hits a splitter — sometimes two or more.
+When your cable provider's coax line comes out of the ground and enters your home, it typically has a long run of cable and then hits a splitter, sometimes two or more.
 Those splitters were installed years ago to distribute cable TV to every room in the house.
 You may not even have cable TV anymore.
 But those splitters are still there, still on the line, and still cutting your internet signal every single day.

-Every passive coax splitter causes measurable signal loss — and the math is not in your favor.
+Every passive coax splitter causes measurable signal loss, and the math is not in your favor.

 The Signal Loss Is Worse Than You Think

-A 2-way coax splitter loses approximately 3.5 dB per leg — that's roughly half your signal gone at the first split.
+A 2-way coax splitter loses approximately 3.5 dB per leg, that's roughly half your signal gone at the first split.
 A 4-way splitter loses around 7 dB per leg, meaning your modem may be receiving only a quarter of the signal that entered the house.
-Stack two splitters in series — which is common in homes that were wired for cable TV in multiple rooms — and your modem could be working with less than 10% of the original signal strength, yes, only 10%!
+Stack two splitters in series, which is common in homes that were wired for cable TV in multiple rooms, and your modem could be working with less than 10% of the original signal strength.
+Yes, only 10%.

 Your modem then has to work harder to maintain a stable connection, your upstream and downstream power levels fall outside the acceptable range, and the result is exactly what you're experiencing: slow speeds, dropped connections, random reboots, and a technician who shows up, sees a marginal signal reading, and can't explain why it keeps happening.